Skip to main content

 How Do State and Federal Protections Differ?

 The divergence between federal and state laws becomes most apparent when examining the mechanics of consent and the scope of protection.
-GINA allows for the collection of in wellness programs provided participation is “voluntary,” a term that has been the subject of legal challenges and regulatory shifts.
+GINA allows for the collection of genetic information in wellness programs provided participation is “voluntary,” a term that has been the subject of legal challenges and regulatory shifts.

-These newer state laws often require separate express consent for using for different purposes, such as marketing or third-party research, and universally prohibit sharing this information with employers and insurers.
+These newer state laws often require separate express consent for using genetic data for different purposes, such as marketing or third-party research, and universally prohibit sharing this information with employers and insurers.
 This creates a multi-layered legal environment where an employer operating in several states must navigate a complex web of compliance requirements, adhering to the strictest applicable law for each employee.

 Comparing Federal GINA and Illinois GIPA